ethereum/EIPs/SIPS/sip-35.md

  - Require sETH loan balance in wallet
  - Burn all sETH
  - Calculate and deduct interest in ETH
- - Send remainder ETH back to loan creator address
  - Fee Distribution.
 Purchase sUSD with ETH from Depot then call `FeePool.donateFees(feeAmount)` to record fees to distribute to SNX holders.
+ - The interest is calculated continuously accounting for the high variability of sETH loans.
+ - Using [continuous compounding](https://www.investopedia.com/terms/c/continuouscompounding.asp), the ETH interest on 100 sETH loan over a year would be `100 × 2.7183 ^ (5.0% × 1) - 100 = 5.127 ETH`
+ - Send remainder ETH back to loan creator address

 ### sETH contract
  - modifier to allow EtherCollateral to issue sETH